zubron/blog/content/page/about.md

 </br>
 ## Community building

-* I am a founding member of <a href="http://golangbridge.org" target="_blank" title="gobridge">GoBridge</a> , a non-profit organization that focuses on programming education using Go: we work to ensure that groups of underrepresented people and people with limited access to technology have as much an opportunity to teach and learn Go as anyone else.</br>
+* I am a founding member of <a href="http://golangbridge.org" target="_blank" title="gobridge">GoBridge</a> , a non-profit organization that focuses on programming education using Go.
+We work to ensure that groups of underrepresented people and people with limited access to technology have as much an opportunity to teach and learn Go as anyone else.</br>
 * I have been hosting the <a href="http://www.meetup.com/San-Diego-Kubernetes-Meetup/" target="_blank" title="San Diego Kubernetes Meetup">San Diego Kubernetes meetup</a>, part of the <a href="https://www.meetup.com/pro/cncf/" target="_blank" title="CNCF Meetup">CNCF group of meetups</a>, since 2019.</br>
 * I co-hosted the <a href="http://www.meetup.com/sdgophers/" target="_blank" title="sdgophers">North County & Downtown San Diego Gophers meetup</a> from 2015 until 2018. </br>